google-ai-edge/ai-edge-torch/README.md

 ## Generative API
-The AI Edge Torch Generative API is a Torch native library for authoring mobile-optimzed PyTorch Transformer models, which can be converted to TFLite, allowing users to easily deploy Large Language Models (LLMs) on mobile devices.
+The AI Edge Torch Generative API is a Torch native library for authoring mobile-optimized PyTorch Transformer models, which can be converted to TFLite, allowing users to easily deploy Large Language Models (LLMs) on mobile devices.
 Users can convert the models using the AI Edge Torch PyTorch Converter, and run them via the TensorFlow Lite runtime.
 See